 $ sudo apt-get update

 Once you get used to the quirks and the different directory structure with Bitnami, most things seem the same as a typical Ubuntu instance.

 The first “upgrade” was a large one which took a while.
 It took so long in fact that either putty went inactive, or my computer went to sleep, or both.
 After this, the website went down and I had no access to SSH.
 What I seemed to have to do was not “reboot” the instance, but “stop” and “start” the instance from the AWS console.
 After this, I had a different public IP address but I was able to fix whatever had happened with the upgrade.

 If the restart is the opposite of graceful, stopping and starting was similarly very ungraceful, comparable to doing the same thing with any VPS instance.

 Apart from some minor changes that will probably be easy to get used to, I did not have many issues at all.

-Basically, so far so good.
+So far so good.
 The instance seems fast for a WordPress blog, it certainly is compared to the previous shared hosting.
+And, very affordable.